 Dr. Jain gave a TEDx talk in 2019 on the gender moonshot and the importance of gender parity in healthcare.
 She has been invited to speak and deliver keynotes nationally and has spoken at the Harvard Medical School Career Advancement and Leadership Skills for Women in Healthcare, the Becker's Healthcare Conference, the American College of Physicians and others.
 She speaks on the impact of media and social media on healthcare, ways to demystify cancer care with open communication and education, physician leadership, mentorship, writing in medicine, and gender equity.
 She has been interviewed on a variety of healthcare and equity topics on local and national tv and radio programming and is a regular contributor to Fox32 News.
 She writes for several national publications including US News, The Hill, Scientific American, the Chicago Tribune, Physician's Weekly, Doximity, KevinMD, ASCO Connection and others.
 She was selected as a thought leader by Doximity and completed a year as a Doximity writing fellow.
 She was also chosen to be a Public Voices fellow as a part of the OpEd project.

-Dr Jain is the host of the podcast Oncology Overdrive by Healio, and the founder and former host of the podcast “The Rush Cast.”
-She is the founder of the social media group Dual Physician Families and the Communications Ambassador for SoMeDocs (Doctors on Social Media).
+Dr. Jain is on the Doximity Women in Medicine Advisory Board and is the consulting medical editor for Women in Oncology, on the editorial board of Healio HemOnc Today is the host of the podcast Oncology Overdrive by Healio, and the founder and former host of the podcast “The Rush Cast.”
+She is the founder of the social media community Dual Physician Families.

 Her clinical focus is GI oncology with a special interest in neuroendocrine tumors.
 Her research interests include neuroendocrine tumors, immunotherapy, colorectal and pancreatic cancers, hepatocellular carcinoma advances in cancer therapy, the impact of social media and healthcare and gender equity.
-She has many papers published in peer-reviewed journals including the New England Journal of Medicine (NEJM), JAMA and PNAS.
+Dr. Jain has published in peer-reviewed high impact journals including the New England Journal of Medicine (NEJM), JAMA and PNAS.